 Only the human species is capable of grasping, analyzing, and interpreting signs as symbols.

-Empirical verifiability is great when you can get it.
-But the worry here is what might happen to our self-understanding as human beings if we become willing to trade in an understanding of a rich and meaning-laden feature of our nature for, well, something we can share with a rat.
+What happens if we become willing to trade in an understanding of a rich and meaning-laden feature of our nature for, well, something we can share with a rat.